scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 established in the fusion community through projects like plasmapy [PPY]_ or OMFIT [Men15]_.
-We introduce another Python library for fusion energy reserch, ``Delta`` - the aDaptive nEar-reaL Time Analysis framework - and show how it can be used to stream data from an experiment to a remote high performance computing (HPC) resource.
+We introduce another Python library for fusion energy reserch, ``Delta`` - the aDaptive nEar-reaL Time Analysis framework - and show how it can be used to stream data from an experiment to a remote high performance computing (HPC) resource [git].
 There, Delta executes a routine spectral analysis workflow in near real-time.
 By making data analysis results available in near real-time, Delta allows scientists to make more informed decisions on follow-up experiments and could accelerate scientific discovery.